 Singer, actor and TV star David Cassidy was born on April 12, 1950, in New York City.
 Son of actor and singer Jack Cassidy and actress Evelyn Ward, Cassidy built his own career as an entertainer, most notably as one of the stars of the musical television series The Partridge Family in the 1970s.
 Growing up, he was surrounded by show business.
 His parents divorced when he was a child, and his father married actress and singer Shirley Jones in 1956.

 Jones and Cassidy went on to play mother and son on The Partridge Family, which debuted in the fall of 1970.
 Danny Bonaduce and Susan Dey were also key members of the cast.
-In addition to being popular on television, the fictional family scored several hits, such as "I Think I Love You," which featured Cassidy on lead vocals.
-He played the family group's young heartthrob in the series, and he became one of the decade's biggest teen idols in real life as well.
+In addition to being popular on television, the fictional family scored several radio hits, such as "I Think I Love You," which featured Cassidy on lead vocals.
+He played the family group's young heartthrob in the series, and became one of the decade's biggest teen idols in real life, as well.
 Releasing several hit albums, Cassidy had a successful career as a solo artist for several years.

 By the mid-1970s, however, Cassidy's teen fan base had moved on.
 He landed his own television drama, David Cassidy - Man Undercover, in 1978, but it only lasted for one season.
 After the series ended, Cassidy found work in theater, performing in regional and touring productions.
 He then had a successful run in Las Vegas, beginning with the show EFX in 1996.
 With his 1999 Vegas production, The Rat Pack Is Back!, Cassidy served as co-writer and co-producer.
 The following year, he starred in At the Copa, which he composed with his third wife, Sue Shifrin-Cassidy.